Perret tower (Grenoble): History

-It was erected from 20 May 1924 to 4 May 1925 by the architect Auguste Perret who won a competition sponsored by the city for the exhibition, which took place between 21 May and 25 October 1925.
-The International Exhibition of Hydropower and Tourism focused on the production, transport and broadcast of electricity as well as tourism which was the No. 2 economic resource in the Alps at the beginning of the century.
-During the exhibition, a floodlight was installed at the top to light the buildings.
+It was built between 20 May 1924 and 4 May 1925 to the design of the architect Auguste Perret, who had won a competition sponsored by the city for the exhibition, which took place between 21 May and 25 October 1925.
+The International Exhibition of Hydropower and Tourism focused on the generation and transmission of electricity as well as tourism, which was the No. 2 economic resource in the Alps at the beginning of the century.
+During the exhibition a floodlight was installed at the top of the tower to light the buildings.

-On 6 September 1925, the exhibition was opened by Prime Minister Paul Painlevé, Édouard Herriot and André Hesse.
-The same day, more than 2,000 visitors reached the top of the tower by using the two elevators which drop them off to the orientation platform located at 60 m height.
-At lunch, Herriot and Hesse went down last and got stuck in an elevator, and the tower staff did not notice, creating some panic among the police services.
+On 6 September 1925 the exhibition was opened by the Prime Minister, Paul Painlevé, Édouard Herriot and André Hesse.
+On that day more than 2,000 visitors reached the top of the tower by using the two lifts, which took them to the orientation platform located at 60 m height.
+At lunch Herriot and Hesse went down last and became stuck in one of the lifts, and the tower staff did not notice, creating some panic among the police.

 The International Exhibition of Hydropower and Tourism was a success.
-More than one million persons came to the city of 85,000 inhabitants, which got benefits in spite of the huge works undertaken.
+More than a million visitors came to the city of 85,000 inhabitants, which benefited in spite of the huge works undertaken.

-In 1929, an antenna was installed at the top of the tower to broadcast radio programmes of the channel "Alpes-Grenoble".
+In 1929 an antenna was installed at the top of the tower to broadcast radio programmes of the channel Alpes-Grenoble.

-Nowadays, Perret Tower is the only remnant of the exhibition.
-This tower allowed Perret to prove the huge ability of reinforced concrete and make him famous as a great architect.
+Nowadays Perret Tower is the only remnant of the exhibition.
+This tower allowed Perret to prove the enormous qualities of reinforced concrete and make him famous as an architect.